Have you been feeling exhausted lately?

 Implementation Cramps and Bleeding

 Mild cramping and spotting can be an early sign of pregnancy for 30% of women.
-Your fertilized egg creates an embryo which implements itself to the uterine wall.
+Your fertilized egg creates an embryo that implements itself to the uterine wall.
 It might or might not be accompanied by light bleeding or spotting along with mild to moderate cramps.

 Study shows almost one-third of the expectant moms experience implementation cramps and bleeding.
 You might mistake this as your regular period since it usually occurs around the same time you’d expect your period to start.
 Confusing, right?

 Hormonal changes make your gums more susceptible to plaque which can cause soreness and bleeding.
 Nosebleeds and stuffy noses are quite common early signs of pregnancy too.

 Increased blood flow can cause the tiny blood vessels inside your nose to burst and make you bleed.
 It’s scary but totally normal as long as you don’t bleed for a long time.